Amir Feratovič

-Amir Feratovič (born 8 June 2002) is a Slovenian footballer who plays as a defender for Aluminij.
+Amir Feratovič (born 8 June 2002) is a Slovenian footballer who plays as a defender for I liga club Chrobry Głogów.

 Club career

 Born in Ljubljana, Feratovič played for local side Olimpija Ljubljana, before joining another Ljubljana-based team Bravo.

-On 5 August 2023, he signed a three-year contact with Turkish Süper Lig club Adana Demirspor, with an option for another year.
+On 5 August 2023, he signed a three-year contract with Turkish Süper Lig club Adana Demirspor, with an option for another year.

 International career

 Feratovič represented Slovenia at all youth international levels from under-16 to under-21.